-Four years of training in at Minnesota, however, was enough, and I chose the University of Utah in Salt Lake City for residency training.
-I chose the eld of physical medicine and rehabilitation (physiatry) as it combined my love of neurology and orthopedics and truly focused on restoring patients to health and to their best potential.
+Four years of training in Minnesota, however, was enough, and I chose the University of Utah in Salt Lake City for residency training.
+I chose the field of physical medicine and rehabilitation (physiatry) as it combined my love of neurology and orthopedics and truly focused on restoring patients to health and to their best potential.
 My training in Salt Lake City was particularly strong in sports medicine and I served as team physician for the University of Utah men’s ice hockey team.
-I was also fortunate enough to travel to Denali and serve as physician at the 14,000 foot base camp there for a climbing season.
+I was also fortunate enough to travel to Denali and serve as physician for the 14,000-foot base camp there for a climbing season.

-After completion of residency, I worked in private practice for 4 years in Oregon, but missed the snow and the mountain west, and so moved to Idaho Falls in 2009 to co-found Eastern Idaho Spine Center (since re-named Eastern Idaho Spine, Sports and Rehab Center).
+After completion of residency, I worked in private practice for 4 years in Oregon but missed the snow and the mountain west, and so I moved to Idaho Falls in 2009 to co-found Eastern Idaho Spine Center (since re-named Eastern Idaho Spine, Sports and Rehab Center).